Buy the Dip in EV Stocks? Here Are 7 to Consider

 Again, though, you'll need to be careful here.

 Chinese stocks do not have the best reputations for clean accounting, and Nio carries a lot of debt to boot.
-Its debt-to-equity ratio is a ridiculously high 57.
 Valuation is unsurprisingly problematic, too.
-The company isn't profitable, making the calculation of a price/earnings (P/E) ratio impossible, but its price/sales ratio of 15.5 looks reasonable when compared to Tesla's 19.4.
+The company isn't profitable, making the calculation of a price-to-earnings (P/E) ratio impossible, but its price-to-sales ratio (P/S) of 14.5 looks reasonable when compared to Tesla's 19.3.

 XPeng can be thought of as a Chinese version of Tesla.
 In addition to making electric vehicles, the company is also developing autonomous driving capabilities and operates a network of charging stations.